TomStrepsil/web-toggle-point/examples/express/src/routes/parallel-folder-convention/README.md

 ...which is used server side (via a ["node request scoped features store"](../../../../../packages/features/docs/README.md#noderequestscopedfeaturesstorefactory)) to generate appropriate server-rendered content.

-The chosen feature state is serialized to the browser using the `ssr` package, and loaded into a ["global features store"](../../../../../packages/features/docs/README.md#globalfeaturesstorefactory), using [`valtio`](https://github.com/pmndrs/valtio), for reactivity.
+The chosen feature state is serialized to the browser using the `ssr` package, and loaded into a ["global features store"](../../../../../packages/features/docs/README.md#globalfeaturesstorefactory), using [`valtio`](https://github.com/pmndrs/valtio) browser-side, for reactivity.

 To demonstrate the reactivity, a drop-down allows changing of the selected feature state.